Best War Films List

 87. Triumph of the Spirit (1989)

 88. Before Schindler's List hit the silver screens, there was Triumph of the Spirit.
 Calling it a Holocaust boxing picture will be a serious mistake because that's not what the movie is about.
 It's survival during the Holocaust, period.
-Based on Jewish Greek boxer Salamo Arouch's account, he had to go through over 200 fights to survive; the loser of each match was sent to the gas chambers.
+Based on Jewish Greek boxer Salamo Arouch's account, he had to go through over 200 fights to survive; the loser of each match was sent to the gas chamber.

 89. Victory (1981)